Zulkiflee Anwar Haque

-Zulkiflee SM Anwar Ulhaque (born 15 May 1962), better known by his pen name Zunar, is a political cartoonist.
-In 2015 he faced up to 43 years in prison for criticising the Malaysian government in a number of posts on Twitter and was charged under the Sedition Act 1948.
-The charges were dropped after the change of government in 2018.
+Zulkiflee bin SM Anwar Ulhaque (born 15 May 1962), better known by his pen name Zunar, is a Malaysian political cartoonist.
+In 2015, he faced up to 43 years in prison for criticising the Malaysian government in a number of posts on Twitter and was charged under the Sedition Act 1948.
+The charges were dropped following the change in government at the 2018 Malaysian general election.

-In May 2016 he was the recipient of the Cartooning for Peace award in Geneva.
+In May 2016, he was the recipient of the Cartooning for Peace award in Geneva.

 Background

 Zunar was born on 15 May 1962, at Bukit Junun, Gurun, Kedah.
-He previously worked as a laboratory technician and during his pastime delved in drawing cartoons.
+He had previously worked as a laboratory technician and during his pastime delved in drawing cartoons.
 He was also a secretary to the Association of Selangor and Federal Territory cartoonists.
-Quite often he held workshops for individuals wanting to venture into cartoon business.
+Quite often he held workshops for individuals wanting to venture into the cartoon business.

 Zunar often likes to bring along a pen and notebook inside his travel bag during his drawing excursions, from which he will record ideas from all walks of life and would translate them into caricatures or cartoons.

 Career as a cartoonist

 Zunar produced his first works as early as 1973 which were published in the magazine Bambino.
 Upon the encouragement of family and friends, his drawings were also published weekly in newspapers and magazines such as the Kisah Cinta magazine and issues of Gila-Gila, a publication by Creative Enterprise Sdn Bhd.

 In Gila-Gila, from time to time his cartoons began attracting the attention of readers and publishers as well as due to their cynical and political nature.
-This gave him an advantage for his work to be published in issues of the Chili Padi magazine (part of the Gila-Gila magazine) under the title Gebang-Gebang.
+This gave him an advantage for his work to be published in issues of the Cili Padi magazine (part of the Gila-Gila magazine) under the title Gebang-Gebang.

 Zunar then began producing work in a daily-news comic strip called Papa.
 Zunar's name became well known when he got himself involved in the Reformasi movement following the sacking of then-Deputy Prime Minister Anwar Ibrahim in 1998.
 His involvement in the movement led to his detention along with several other activists.

 After his release, he concentrated on drawing political cartoons.
 He produced several books of cartoons touching on many reform movements that he had previously participated in.

 To date he continues to draw political cartoons, namely for politically owned newspapers, including Harakah.